bwolmarans/kitty/README.md

 1. Sign and publish a container image to an OCI registry
 2. Demonstrate how the signature verification is performed in the cluster
-3. Block signed images in a specific namespace, allow but warn on other namespaces
+3. Block signed images in a specific namespace, allow but warn on other namespaces *Big Assumption: Allow signed images in a specific ns, not block
 4. Notify of blocked or noncompliant images in Sysdig events UI

 Enter the **Kubernetes Admmission Controller**, a relatively new concept that has come under the spotlight recently due in no small part to the urgency around supply chain